hargoniX/master/thesis/thesis.typ

 - *RQ3*: How much does Chako's inherent unsoundness affect its false-positive rate in practice?
 In particular, can users trust that Chako produces correct counterexamples at least most of the time?

-Because there is no standardized data set for counterexample finding in Lean available, this experimental evaluation is based on a custom data set derived from Lean's standard library.
+Because there is no standardized data set for counterexample-finding in Lean available, this experimental evaluation is based on a custom data set derived from Lean's standard library.
 The data set contains #sound_num_total theorems from the standard library, collected from the following built-in theories: `Array`, `BitVec`, `Fin`, `Int`, `List`, `Nat`, `Nat.Gcd`,